orbitsdev/lucyapp/COORDINATOR_ROLE.md

 # Coordinator Role Guide

-This document outlines the responsibilities, workflows, and features available to users with the **Coordinator** role in the Lucky Betting app.
+This document outlines the responsibilities, workflows, and features available to users with the **Coordinator** role in the LuckyBet app.

 ## Role Overview